rsvainio/tenhoBot/README.md

-A bot for Discord with a variety of commands, built using the [Discord.py](https://github.com/Rapptz/discord.py) API wrapper

 # TenhoBot

-A Discord bot built using the [Discord Python API wrapper](https://github.com/Rapptz/discord.py) that you can run locally.
+A locally-run bot for Discord with a variety of commands, built using the [Discord.py](https://github.com/Rapptz/discord.py) API wrapper

 Configure as per the [Discord documentation](https://discord.com/developers/docs/intro).